explor4268/yt-spam-comment-buster/README.md

 | English | [Indonesian](README.id.md) |
 |-|-|

-Blocks YouTube comments that contains special character that are likely be a spam.
+Blocks YouTube comments that contains special character that are likely to be a spam.

 ## Setup